-Addendum to Chapter 2 Labour Party rulebook 2007 (amendment as agreed by NEC July 2006)
+Addendum to Chapter 2 Labour Party Rule Book 2007 (amendment as agreed by NEC July 2006, last amended by the NEC in October 2020)

 Clause I. Guidelines on membership recruitment and retention

 This Code of Conduct covers the recruitment and retention of members of the Party, and the procedures and practices to be followed.
 These guidelines are to be read in conjunction with the Party rules on Membership in Chapter 2 of the Party Rule Book.